Eye darker

 The thing is, I agree with him that diet makes a huge difference to health.
 But this strip way, way, way in the realm of magical thinking rather than making a good point.

-9. over 9 years ago on Non Sequitur
+9. about 10 years ago on Non Sequitur

 This is an utterly idiotic strip.
 If you’re getting coronary BYPASS operation, then you have a blocked artery.
 Diet is not going to fix an artery.
 I would call it unbelievably irresponsible, if it wasn’t just a comic strip.
 Hopefully people don’t take medical advice from a comic strip.
 But who am I kidding, idiots think vaccines are harmful and cause autism, so they’ll believe anything.